 1. Good Content

 With so much video content vying for our attention these days, it is essential that we give our audience quality content to consume.
 Otherwise, they’ll just keep scrolling.
 Make sure you are bringing your people VALUE.
 Make it engaging and entertaining, giving them a reason to hang around and watch.
-Think about the videos that you stop and watch and why you watch them – are they inspiring you to action something the video is teaching or telling you about.
+Think about the Facebook lives that you stop and watch and why you watch them – are they inspiring you to act on something the video is teaching or telling you about?

 2. Good Audio